chrisgurney/jira2md/README.md

 # JIRA2DOC

 JIRA to Word Doc, Markdown, Text converter.
+YMMV.

 Executes a query on JIRA, and downloads the results for conversion.